Fear of Being Seen

 Alternative Therapy Options for the Fear of Being Seen

-Although our preferred form of mental health counselling for the Fear of Being Seen is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for the Fear of Being Seen is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.